Sergio-Albea-Git/Threat-Hunting-KQL-Queries/KQL-Collectors/Readme.md

 <h1>IOC Collection into MISP</h1>

 This Project is  focus on collect IoC that has been already observed into DefenderXDR.
-Once they are collected using different KQL Queries, they will be added into MISP, and other possibilities such as Microsoft Defender TI Indicators.
+Once they are collected using different KQL Queries, they will be added into MISP.

 <h3>Requirements</h3>
 Azure App Registration with the role ThreatHunting.Read.All.